 First photo: Judy’s husband/director Vincente Minnelli, and composer Jerome Kern on the “Who” set.
 In the second photo, Judy is at the top of the set in a shot not seen in the final film.
 She’s wearing what looks like a coat while everyone else is in full costume.
 It’s possible that there was a costume reveal to the yellow gown planned just before she floated down the stairs.

 October 22, 1947: The first day of extensive retakes on The Pirate.
 For the next two months, Judy worked concurrently on The Pirate and Easter Parade.
-Fred Astaire had just replaced Gene Kelly on Easter Parade on October 16th.
-He and Judy had begun rehearsing “A Couple of Swells” on October 20th.
+Fred Astaire had just replaced Gene Kelly on Easter Parade on October 16th, and he and Judy had begun rehearsing “A Couple of Swells” on October 20th.

-On this day, Judy’s time was spent on The Pirate retakes only, on the “Interior Reception Room.”
+On this day, Judy’s time was spent on The Pirate retakes only, in the “Interior Reception Room.”
 The Easter Parade assistant director’s notes state that she was “working with Minnelli company.”
 Time called: 10 a.m.; dismissed: 6 p.m.

 October 22, 1960: Judy was set to participate in a “Koncert for Kennedy” (John F. Kennedy).
 Judy had already campaigned for Kenney, most notably on July 10 at the Democratic fundraiser in Los Angeles.
 This “Koncert” took place in Wiesbaden, Germany, on October 26th.
 Judy was in Europe at this time giving concerts in England and France.